JosephYostos/Container-image-signature-and-verification/README.md

-# Container image signature and verification
+# Container images signature and verification

 This repo aims to set up a solution to sign container images and integrate it with Kubernetes clusters to improve the software supply chain security.